gomorpheus/morpheus-docs/infrastructure/clusters/kubernetes.rst

    - The Master Node(s) will provision first.
    - Upon successful completion of VM provision, Kubernetes scripts will be executed to install and configure Kubernetes on the Masters.
-       .. note:: Access to the sites listed in the `Requirements`_ section is required from Master and Worker nodes over 443
+       .. note:: Access to the sites listed in the :ref:`Requirements` section is required from Master and Worker nodes over 443
    - After Master or Masters are successfully provisioned and Kubernetes is successfully installed and configured, the Worker Nodes will provision in parallel.
    - Provision status can be viewed:
       - From the Status next to the Cluster in ``Infrastructure -> Clusters``